ajmaradiaga/ajmaradiaga.github.io/_posts/2024-02-17-SAP-CodeJams-in-Zagreb.md

 ![Photo of stickers in laptop](../images/codejam-zagreb-opportunity-for-all.jpg)

 Without a doubt, there is a bright future for the SAP Community in Zagreb.
-I'm looking forward to seeing how it evolves and grows in the near future.
+Thanks to everyone who attended the event, it was great meeting you there and I'm looking forward to seeing how it evolves and grows in the near future.